BCIC-LAB/LAB_web/index.md

 ## News

+- Nov./8/2025 Our paper on Depression Detection has been accepted by AAAI-2026.
+Congratulations to Dr.Fu.
 - Aug./9/2025 Our paper on DNN/SNN Training/Inference processor has been accepted by A-SSCC.
 Congratulations to Fengshi.
 - Mar./21/2025 Our paper on Vision Transformer Accelerator has been accepted by TCASI.
 - Mar./12/2025 Our paper on Semi-Supervised Neurological Symptoms Prediction Processor has been accepted by TIM.